-Student Leader Trainings-The Center for Student Wellness engages trainings of many different student leader groups (ie. Housing & Residential Education Resident Assistants, Orientation Leaders) which consists of ongoing training and education sessions on campus safety, general health topics (sleep health, nutrition, stress management, alcohol/drug use and abuse, and policy enforcement), sexual health, healthy relationships, consent, sexual and relationship violence prevention/education, and bystander intervention techniques.
+Student Leader Trainings-The Center for Student Wellness engages trainings of many different student leader groups (e.g., Housing & Residential Education Resident Assistants, Orientation Leaders) which consists of ongoing training and education sessions on campus safety, general health topics (sleep health, nutrition, stress management, alcohol/drug use and abuse, and policy enforcement), sexual health, healthy relationships, consent, sexual and relationship violence prevention/ education, and bystander intervention techniques.
+These presentations are also available and utilized upon request.

-Student & Family Orientation-Organized by the Office of Orientation and Leadership, the Center for Student Wellness and the Office of the Dean of Students present information about healthy relationships, consent, and other forms of sexual communication.
-Definitions of all forms of sexual misconduct are addressed (definitions are also printed in the University Bulletin), as well as concepts such as retaliation, quid pro quo, bystander intervention, how to report sexual misconduct and consequences for engaging in such conduct.
-During this presentation, the University Title IX coordinator information is provided.
+Student & Family Orientation-Organized by the Office of

+Orientation and Transition, the Center for Student Wellness and the Office of the Dean of Students present information about healthy relationships, consent, and other forms of sexual communication.
+Definitions of all forms of sexual misconduct are addressed (definitions are also published in the University Bulletin and registrar.utah.edu/handbook/ campussafety.php), as well as concepts such as retaliation, quid pro quo, bystander intervention, how to report sexual misconduct and consequences for engaging in such conduct.
+During this presentation, the university Title IX coordinator information is provided.
 Information on how students can keep themselves and other members of their community safe is discussed.
 Orientation sessions are offered to international students, families and are mandatory for all new and transfer students.

-Office of Equal Opportunity and Affirmative Action Training Programs- Upon request, the OEO/ AA will provide training on sexual assault or harassment to any university affiliated group or individual.
+Office of Equal Opportunity and Affirmative Action Training Programs-Upon request, the OEO/AA will provide training on sexual assault or harassment to any university affiliated group or individual.

-Title IX Trainings to Athletes-The Office of Equal Opportunity and Affirmative Action in partnership with the Office of the Dean of Students meets with athletic teams to discuss university policies that prohibit discrimination and sexual misconduct the disciplinary process and possible outcomes as it relates to sexual misconduct and other acts of prohibited discrimination.
+Title IX Trainings to Athletes-The Office of Equal Opportunity and Affirmative Action in partnership with the Office of the Dean of Students meets with athletic teams to discuss university policies that prohibit discrimination and sexual misconduct and discuss the disciplinary process and possible outcomes as it relates to sexual misconduct and other acts of prohibited discrimination.
+The Center for Student Wellness intervention.